MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 }
 ```

-The property to search for is named “Namespace”.
+The property to search for is named `Namespace`.

 ## 200121